masonfmatthews/rails_assignments/assignments/rails_testing_and_coverage/README.md

 After completing this assignment, you should...

-* Understand integration testing in Rails
+* Understand unit, controller, and integration testing in Rails
 * Understand coverage tools and how to use them

 ### Performance Objectives

 After completing this assignment, you should be able to effectively...

-* Write integration tests on an existing codebase
+* Write tests on an existing Rails codebase
 * Implement SimpleCov on your Rails projects

 ## Details

 ### Deliverables

-* A link to the repository you worked on over the last weekend, and which now has an extensive suite of integration tests.
+* A link to the repository you worked on over the last weekend, and which now has an extensive suite of tests.
 * A screenshot of your coverage results.
 * A written list of changes you made to your original codebase while adding tests.